iPoetDev/PyCriteria/readme.md

 #### 7.3.2.1 Heroku Deployments

-- Must have buildpacks installed in correct order
+- Must have buildpacks installed in the correct order
     1. `heroku/nodejs`
     2. `heroku/python`
 - The heroku CLI `remove` buildpack option, along with the immediate re-install, needs further investifation as it